 For many years, medical practices that are HIPAA covered entities have worked long and hard to comply with privacy and security provisions of the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

 Complying With HIPAA Security

 Do you have — and use — clear procedures in your practice to prevent, detect, contain, and correct security violations?
 The HIPAA Security Rule requires it.
 The HIPAA Security Rule aims to protect e-PHI confidentiality, integrity, and availability.
 The Security Rule offers detailed instructions for implementing particular standards, but some of these are “addressable,” which means each medical practice must decide whether it is a reasonable and appropriate safeguard in that practice’s environment.
 Complying With HIPAA Security will help you identify your practice’s security risks; apply techniques and policies needed to comply with HIPAA Security, HITECH, and Texas privacy laws; and explain enforcement of and penalties for privacy breaches at the federal and state levels.
 Missed it live?
-View the On-Demand Webinar.
+See the Webinar Replay - Feb.
+19, 2014.

 Education: View TMA's educational programs on HIPAA privacy and security compliance.

 E-tips: TMA offers physicians (general information) advice on issues related to HIPAA compliance.

 Meaningful Use HIPAA Security Risk Analysis (Action, Oct.
 15, 2012)

 HIPAA Compliance Consulting Services: ensure your practice is compliant with help from TMA’s certified HIPAA compliance officer

 Download a Sample Authorization Form to use or disclose protected health information.